Experience the simplicity, mindfulness and joy of yogic lifestyle

 Do I need to bring work clothes?

-Please keep in mind, however, that we are an operating organic farm, so you need to comply with OH&S rules.
-That means, wear proper shoes when working and always have a hat, water bottle and sunscreen on you.
-Working barefoot or unprotected is definitely not allowed.
+You will want to be prepared to work in any of our volunteering departments (gardening team, kitchen team, cleaning team, temple team, etc) with comfortable and appropriate clothing.
+Please keep in mind that we are an operating organic farm, so you need to comply with OH&S rules.
+If you end up working in the garden, you will want to wear proper shoes and have a hat, water bottle and sunscreen on you.
+Working barefoot or unprotected is not allowed.
 Please make sure to abide by those rules at all times when working on the farm.
+If you would like to purchase gumboots, there is a Target shop in Murwillumbah where you can find them for about $20.

 How can I receive mail?